isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

 <p>Relive the pleasure of being told stories, even as adults.
 Tune in to these podcasts to discover a myriad of life experiences from over the world, and our own shores.
 Stories range from the poignant, humorous, bizarre to downright frightening.</p>

 <h5>1. <a target="_blank" href="https://themoth.org/podcast">The Moth</a></h5>
-<p>The Moth Podcast hosts an archive of stories from a myriad of life experiences.
+<p>The Moth Podcast hosts an archive of stories from a world of experiences.
 Told by storytellers from all walks of life ranging from the everyday person to personalities, the stories are a reminder of how our humanly longings and fears are essentially similar.  </p>
 <small>Retrieved 2021, 9 December </small>

 <h5>2. <a target="_blank" href="https://www.newyorker.com/podcast/the-authors-voice">The New Yorker: The Writer’s Voice</a></h5>
-<p>Besides publishing original fiction by different writers, the New Yorker also invite them to tell their stories as how they intended it to be heard.
+<p>Besides publishing original fiction by different writers, the New Yorker also invites them to tell their stories as how they intended it to be heard.
 Listen to the writers, which includes the likes of Margaret Atwood and Jhumpa Lahiri. </p>

 <small>Retrieved 2021, 9 December</small>